Unlock Databricks cost transparency

 Databricks tracks usage through a metric called Databricks Units (DBUs), which represent the compute resources consumed by your workloads.
 Unfortunately, Databricks’ own usage reporting leaves much to be desired.
 The account usage page only shows you aggregated numbers per workspace, making it difficult to pinpoint cost drivers and optimize your spending.

 Databricks released billing via system tables, which offers a more granular view into DBUs consumed per job run.
 But there’s a catch – you need to have Unity Catalog enabled on at least one workspace to access this feature.
-Many Databricks users are hesitant to enable Unity Catalog, fearing vendor lock-in.

 Learn more about Databricks pricing with this detailed guide.